What’s on in the Pocklington and district area over the next couple of weeks

 York

 St Leonard’s Hospice, Tadcaster Road: Annual Summer Fair from noon until 4pm.
 The is free for children and a suggested donation of £1 for adults.
-There will be a bbq, refreshments, home-made cakes, tombola, games and a raffle plus, for the first time, a petting farm.
+There will be a barbecue, refreshments, home-made cakes, tombola, games and a raffle plus, for the first time, a petting farm.
+The Purple Pig Company, based in Pocklington, will be bringing its mobile farm along.
+Visitors will be able to meet the animals.

 30 June